 In the South West and Kimberly Regions of West Australia, I became intrigued by the pelican’s functionality and family dynamics.
 Watching them in graceful flight, feeding, sleeping and in the flock has left a lasting impression on me.
 In 1995, I viewed an image in Australian Geographic photographed by Mike Langsford*.
 The image became the foundation for this Pelican oil painting parable.
 I made many adjustments, particularly with the seagulls and chose to photograph gulls in flight to complete the vision.

 This was a technically challenging painting to capture the drama in Mikes photo.
 How could I create depth of field in this Pelican oil painting parable?
 The depth of field is the photographic term for focus area giving a 3D effect.
 I wanted to concentrate on the eye as the center of attention.
 Why the eye?
-Well, images are seen by eyes and decisions are made from a perception of what is seen.
-This inspired me to question the decision-making process after what is seen.
+Images are seen by eyes and decisions are made from the perception of what is seen.
+This revelation of perception inspired me to question the decision-making process in what we see.

 * Used with permission

 I wasn’t happy with the way the frightened gull’s wings were so I went to Goat Island Marine Reserve, New Zealand with my mother and had her throw bread in the air for the gulls to devour.
 There I was, laying on the ground with the camera pointed toward the heavens knowing/hoping I would capture the image of my inner vision.
 That was wings in a certain place of movement.
 It was also a challenge to create non-light areas like the black of the feathers without using black paint.
 Ask me how I did that and I will tell you.